d-morrison/IntroStatActivities/15-Exam3-review.Rmd

 \vspace{0.8in}

-2. Use the provided Final Exam Review `R` script file and analyze the following research question: "Does listening to classical music decrease the time it takes to complete the puzzle cube compared to heavy metal music?"
+2. Use the provided Final Exam Review `R` script file and analyze the following research question: "Do Islanders who listen to classical music take less time to complete the puzzle cube after listening to the music than for Islanders that listen to heavy metal music?"
+Use - classical - heavy metal as the order of subtraction.

 \rgi Parameter of Interest: